markusseidler/markusseidler.github.io/_posts/2018-05-02-IRCHOGSVM.md

 is the so-called "Penalty parameter of the error term" C. It manages the tolerance of SVM in handling misclassification errors.
 Training this dataset of 260,000 images with a SVM is computationally very expensive and could take a few hours to one day of processing.
-Therefore, I will use a smaller dataset first to find the optimal hyperparameter C before I let the machine learning algorithm train the full dataset.
+Therefore, I used a smaller dataset first to find the optimal hyperparameter C before I let the machine learning algorithm train the full dataset.